 The Security Alert

-If you believe you have been the victim of identity theft, it may be wise to ask the credit bureau to activate a security alert in your credit report.
+If you believe you have been the victim of identity theft, or of a data leak, it may be wise to ask the credit bureau to activate a security alert in your credit report.
 This is free of charge.

 During the time this alert is in effect, the credit bureau must inform any third party (for example, a bank) that wishes to consult your credit report that it must do an extra verification of your identity.
 You must provide a phone number in order to reach you.

 However, the bureau does not have to apply this measure in situation where your authorization is not required to transmit your information to someone (see Authorization not Required in Some Situations in box, above).